• Skip to content

 The great majority of tax information that you need to prepare your return is available to you for free.
 If you have the time and inclination, you could learn enough to put together a competent tax return.
 However, your time may be more valuable to you than the money you could spend getting more targeted and/or direct tax help.
 If your tax return is sufficiently complex (e.g., you own property, have investment income, are self-employed, etc.), it’s worthwhile to hire a professional tax preparer.

-My workshop provides (in video format) exactly the information grad students need to prepare and understand their tax returns.
+My tax return preparation workshop provides exactly the information grad students, postdocs, and postbacs need to prepare and understand their tax returns.
 It includes special scenarios, such as for dependents and students under the age of 24.
-The best component of the workshop is the live Q&A sessions, in which you can ask any questions you have after viewing the videos.
-Working through the components of this workshop will massively cut down on the time you need to spend researching how to prepare your tax return as it is narrowly tailored for funded graduate students.
+The best component of the workshop is the ability to submit questions either in writing or during a live Q&A call.
+Working through the components of this workshop will massively cut down on the time you need to spend researching how to prepare your tax return as it is narrowly tailored for its specific audience.

 Finally, some tax questions are just too nuanced for the answers to be clearly found for free online.
 In 2018, I hired a tax firm to validate my overall approach to PhD trainee taxes and research some really gnarly questions.
 As I learned, there is a lot of gray area when it comes to taxes!
 The relevant sources are the tax code, the IRS’s translation of the code (e.g., the publications), the court rulings that help interpret the code, and finally, what the IRS actually elects to enforce.
 If you’d like to benefit from this research (and the benefits may include a literal reduction in your tax liability!), you’re welcome to join my tax workshop for PhD trainees.